CricketBr/Crickets-Shorthand-Site/orthic_consolidated_folder/orthic_consolidated.md

 > ...
 > Lesson 9: Conclusion: The pupils should with their present knowledge be able to write in supplement style, at least 60 words per minute, and to read fluently the Third Book of the Psalms, and the Magazine, and to correspond rapidly with any member of the Cambridge Shorthand Society

 This book is to be used in conjunction with the Manual and the Supplement.
 Part 1 covers the Manual in 9 lessons, divided into Fully Written and Abbreviated.
 It adds a few rules, and moves others.
-Part 2 claims to be "the same methods of abbreviation, extended," but I believe it's better classified as the Reporting level.
+Part 2 is the Reporting level, which it claims "is simply the same methods of abbreviation as given in the Teacher’s Manual, part 1, extended."
+I believe, however, that it should be a separate level.

-### Revised and Extended (Clarey)
+### Revised, Extended and Improved (Clarey)
 Orthographic Cursive Shorthand (Orthic) ; The Cambridge System ; \
 Hugh L Callendar ; \
 Revised, Extended and Improved \
 E Clarey, 1911 \
 https://orthic.shorthand.fun/  under Resources\

-This booklet is an update of the Manual, which merges rules from the Manual, the Supplement ```and Teaching??```, and adds many more.
+This book is an update of the Manual, which merges rules from the Manual, the Supplement ```and Teaching??```, and adds many more.
 I would classify the entire book as Reporting level, with an integrated review of simpler levels.
-I have included a few things from here, when I believe they make sense, but otherwise recommend you use it as an advanced book.

 ### might be duplicate info
 ### Notes on the Reporting Style